no-go/raspbootin64-Pi4/README.md

 - aarch64
 - Pi4 and not Pi3
 - more important binary files and config.txt hints
-- Using GPIO 4 and 5 and UART3 instead of 14,15 to allow additional `start4db.elf` serial console
+- Using GPIO 14 and 15 (this branch)

 ## Raspbootin64